Gareth-McGirr/Portfolio-Project-2-Poker-Fun/README.md

 ![Footer image](docs/readme_images/footer.PNG)
 * Favicon
-    * A site wide favicon will be implemented with the Hair O' The Dog clubs emblem.
+    * A site wide favicon will be implemented with a red poker chip.
     * This will provide an image in the the tabs header to allow the user to easily identify the website if they have multiple tabs open.

 ![Favicon](docs/readme_images/favicon_image.PNG)